mit-ll-responsible-ai/hydra-zen/docs/source/overview.rst

 hydra-zen is fully compatible with Hydra.
 It provides tools that:

-  1. Make it easy and ergonomic to generate rich structured configurations of your code.
+  1. Make it easy and ergonomic to dynamically generate structured configurations of your code.
   2. Enable Hydra-based work flows that never leave Python.

 While Hydra excels at configuring and launching traditional software applications, hydra-zen is designed with data science and machine learning practitioners in mind: users whose code may have *many* intricately-configurable components, and whose end-goal is not necessarily to launch a configurable app from the command line, but to run experiments/analysis in a way that is repeatable, scalable, and self-documenting.